 We were recently named as the “Best New 2014 Restaurant” by 425 Magazine.
 This is an accolade we proudly take to heart.
 We believe that great things are inspired by small details–fresh local ingredients, select small batch spirits and tasteful acoustic background music on weeknight evenings.
 All of these come together to create a unique and enjoyable experience for every taste and sensibility.
-We offer weekday lunches and Happy Hours, as well as casual weeknight dining.
+We offer weekday Happy Hours, as well as casual weeknight dining.
 Our full-service bar features an intriguing selection of specialty cocktails, beer and wine.
 While food is the focal point at Bake’s, we also keep things hopping with no-cover Friday blues, live weekend performances with top Northwest musicians and special sporting events on our 24’ by 14’ HD screen.
 Our 3500 square foot patio, the largest in downtown Bellevue, is the perfect hideaway during summer months.
 Whether meeting a colleague for lunch, relaxing with friends for drinks and a meal after work or dropping in for a glass of wine and a late-night nibble, you can always count on outstanding cuisine, exceptional service and careful attention to every little detail.
 We look forward to seeing you soon.

 Craig and Laura Baker-Partners & Founders